-Any type of money that is effective must function as a medium of trade, and has some value.
+Any type of money that is effective must function as a medium of trade and has some value.
 This utility is provided by both fiat money and cryptocurrencies, although they differ in several significant ways.
 In this article, we are going to discuss what makes both currencies differ from each other.
-Before that, let us understand what is Currency.
+Before that, let us understand what Currency is.

 What is Currency?

 Currency is any mode of payment that is usually used for trades like selling and purchasing goods or assets.
-Since many centuries, people have been using tangible or physical money like paper money, coins, cheques, and so on.
-However, in the 21st century new kind of currency has entered the world which is known as Cryptocurrency.
+For many centuries, people have been using tangible or physical money like paper money, coins, cheques, and so on.
+However, in the 21st century, a new kind of currency has entered the world which is known as cryptocurrency.

 Both currencies have their benefits and can function as a means of exchange.
 Let us take a look at the meaning of both types of currencies.

 Cryptocurrency is a kind of digital asset that is a mode of exchange between two parties.
 This currency is secured by cryptography and exists in a private-public database that records transactions.
 Crypto’s transaction procedure doesn’t include any bank or third party.

 The government and central banks don’t control cryptocurrency.
 Fiat money can always be issued and the supply is fixed.
 Crypto coins are more volatile than fiat since they are not regulated nor controlled by a government.
 As per Outlookindia’s article, most financial professionals stated that cryptocurrency will replace fiat currency in the coming years.

 - Decentralized nature: Most cryptocurrencies in the market are decentralized in nature however not all cryptocurrencies are decentralized.
 Cryptocurrencies like Bitcoin and Ethereum are decentralized and they are the most valuable cryptocurrencies.
 These digital assets or cryptocurrencies are not controlled by any authority.
 However, monetary policies and programming codes are regulated by their respective communities.